CristianGarzon576/Design-Patterns/README.md

 ### Adapter
 Allows objects with incompatible interfaces to collaborate.

+### Facade
+Provides a simplified interface to a library, a framework, or any other complex set of classes.

+### Bridge
+Lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.

 ## Behavioral
 Concerned with algorithms and the assignment of responsibilities between objects.